 - Once you achieve said consistency, add the egg yolks and mix.

-- In a large bowl combine the pitted cherries, cornstarch, sugar, vanilla & almond extract, and lemon juice.
+- In a large bowl combine the pitted cherries, cornstarch, sugar, vanilla & almond extract, lemon juice and pinch of salt.
 Set aside.

 - Line the pie pan with the first rolled crust and adjust the dough making sure there are no air bubbles underneath.
 Do not worry about the excess dough you are going to use it to create a nice decoration on the border.